Last fact-checked: 7 March 2020

-Find and compare clinics and costs for dermal fillers in Mexico.
-If you’re seeking ways to make you look a little younger, but don’t want surgery, a wide variety of injectable treatments are available to plump out wrinkles and reduce the appearance of fine facial lines.
+With Medical Departures, you can search for clinics and compare prices for dermal fillers in Mexico.
+If you’re seeking ways to restore your youthful appearance, but don’t want surgery, a wide variety of injectable treatments can help to plump out wrinkles and reduce the appearance of fine facial lines.

-Dermal fillers are typically used as anti-ageing products, but they can also be used to plump lips, improve scars and enhance the contours of your face.
+Dermal fillers are typically used as anti-aging products but they can also be used to plump lips, improve scars and enhance the contours of your face.

-We would always recommend that you do a little research before your treatment, making sure you have your procedure with reliable practitioners at a clinic with a good reputation.
-This isn’t always to do when you are in another country, which is where Medical Departures comes in.
+We always recommend that you do a little research before heading abroad, making sure you have your procedure with reliable practitioners at a clinic with a good reputation.
+This isn’t always easy to do away from home, which is where Medical Departures can help.

 Our listings give details of clinics and practitioners we have already background-checked.
 We look at legal/criminal records, confirm qualifications and perform clinic visits.
 We also collate real patient testimonials – and all these measures, taken together, provide us with an overall picture of the quality of the clinic and services they offer.
 If we’re not happy, we don’t list them.

-There are a variety of dermal fillers available, and the same brands you'll find at home are available in Mexico, as well as new products athat are being developed all the time.
-Some are permanent and some are non-permanent, and they can chiefly be divided into the following categories:
+There are a variety of dermal fillers available, and the same brands you'll find at home are available in Mexico (as well as new products that are being developed and approved for use all the time).
+Some are permanent and some are non-permanent, and they can be divided into the following categories:

 These are not permanent, producing a gentle result that fades gradually after a period of months.
-The good thing is that you can decide when and if you want to have the results topped up.
+The advantage is that you can decide when and if you want to have the results topped up.
 The result usually lasts up to a year, but sometimes longer.

 The ingredients found in synthetic dermal fillers are not found naturally in the skin.
-The benefits of these fillers over the Hyaluronic Acid ones is that they offer longer-lasting results.
+The benefits of these fillers over the hyaluronic acid ones is that they offer longer-lasting results.
 However, they may also cause an allergic reaction.
 Some of them are permanent and may cause disfigurement if used incorrectly – with surgery the only way of correcting it.
-Brands include Radiesse, Sculptra and Bellafill.

 These products required allergy testing prior to application as they contained collagen from animals, including cows (Zyplast and Zyderm), pigs (Evolence) and a hybrid product (Artefill, aka Artecol in Europe) including tiny plastic spheres and cow collagen.
 The results only lasted for about a month.

-You will usually be given a local anesthesia prior to the treatment starting.
+You will normally be administered local anesthesia prior to the treatment starts.
 Injection points for each area to be treated are selected and the correct amount of filler drawn into the syringe, which is then injected beneath the skin.